 CtR has once again partnered with Catholic Extension Society to raise essential funds for the St. Joan of Arc parish community in the Diocese of Brownsville in South Texas.
 The parish is looking to construct a new rectory to provide adequate living quarters for the pastor.
 Currently, Fr.
 Francisco Solis and any priest assigned to the parish live in a space that is part of the parish office.
 Constructed in the 1960s, it lacks privacy and functional space, as it shares facilities with parish offices.

-We invite you to make your gift today online or by sending a check to the Parish Office made out to "CtR."
-Giving link coming soon.CtR has once again partnered with Catholic Extension Society to raise essential funds for the St. Joan of Arc parish community in the Diocese of Brownsville in South Texas.
+Thank you for your support of our 2025 Lenten Almsgiving project!
+The giving link is now closed.CtR has once again partnered with Catholic Extension Society to raise essential funds for the St. Joan of Arc parish community in the Diocese of Brownsville in South Texas.
 The Diocese of Brownsville - the poorest Catholic diocese in the United States - has an average household income of just $30,000, less than half the national average.

 The parish’s goal is to construct a new rectory to provide adequate living quarters for the pastor, Fr.
 Francisco Solis.
 The current building, which also doubles as the parish offices, was constructed in the 1960s and lacks privacy and functional space.
 Your almsgiving will fund converting the current building to dedicated office and meeting spaces and constructing a new rectory on acquired property next door.